<img height="1" width="1" src="https://www.facebook.com/tr?id=351964989925933&amp;ev=PageView &amp;noscript=1">

 Feedstock Usage

 Increased imports of foreign feedstocks such as UCO and beef tallow have led to lower overall usage of soybean oil in biofuel production.
-Beef tallow has seen the strongest growth this year due to its lower cost as a feedstock.
 Meanwhile, canola oil, soybean oil, and UCO are down for the first four months of the year compared to a year ago.
 Canola oil has seen year-over-year growth.
+Total feedstock usage is down nearly 14% for the first five months due to lower biofuel production.

 Biofuel Feedstock Imports